slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Doubt is the origin of wisdom."
 -- René Descartes*

-> *"The beginning of wisdom is calling things by their right names."
+> *"The beginning of wisdom is to call things by their proper name."
--- Unknown*
+-- Confucius*

 > *"Being wise means having more questions than answers."
 -- Kevin Kelly*